Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: Extendable functions

 \section{Extendable functions}

-In order to extend an order-monomorphism by commutativity with a splitting map we must simultaneously satisfy algebraic and order constraints.
+In order to extend an order-monomorphism by commutativity with a splitting map we must satisfy both algebraic conditions and order constraints.
 In the next section we show that the morass-commutative extension of an $\R$-monomorphism, satisfying certain technical constraints (extendability), may be extended to an $\R$-monomorphism satisfying those same constraints.
-The technical constraints are those required for an inductive construction along the vertices of a simplified $(\omega_1,1)$-morass.
-In anticipation of these we define a notion somewhat stronger than algebraic independence, algebraic stratification. \begin{definition} $($Algebraic Stratification$)$ Assume $P$ adds generic reals indexed by an ordinal $\theta$, $G$ is $P$-generic over $M$, $F$ is a morass-definable real closed field, and $X\subseteq F$.
-We say that $X$ is algebraically stratified (AS) if for any $\alpha \leq \theta$, $P(\alpha)$-generic subset $G(\alpha)$ (over $M$) and $G^*(\alpha)$ that is $P(\theta \setminus \alpha)$-generic over $M[G(\alpha)]$, where $M[G]=M[G(\alpha)][G^*(\alpha)]$, if $Y\subset X$ is algebraically independent over $X\cap M[G(\alpha)]$, then $Y$ is algebraically independent over $F\cap M[G(\alpha)]$. \end{definition} Algebraic stratification of a subset, $X$, of a real-closed field, $F$, guarantees that algebraic dependence of subsets of $X$ over lower level members of $F$ is witnessed in $X$ itself.
-It will be seen that the satisfaction of this condition guarantees that splitting maps preserve critical algebraic structure.
-We also mention that the definition extends to terms in the forcing language $M^P$ for members of $F$.
+The technical constraints are those required for an inductive construction along the vertices of a simplified morasses.